Douglas A. Brook: Biography

 Brook left government service in 1992, becoming vice president of government affairs for LTV Corporation.
 He held this position until the liquidation of LTV Corporation in 2002.
 In 2001 he received his Ph.D. in public policy from George Mason University.
 In 2002, he became dean of the Graduate School of Business & Public Policy at the Naval Postgraduate School.
 He stepped down as dean in 2005, but remained a professor of public policy and director of the Naval Postgraduate School's Center for Defense Management Research.
 In 2006 Brook was elected as a Fellow of National Academy of Public Administration (United States).

 In 2007, President George W. Bush nominated Brook to be Assistant Secretary of the Navy (Financial Management and Comptroller) and Brook held that office from 2007 to 2009.
 He was also acting Under Secretary of Defense (Comptroller) from 2008 to 2009.

 At Duke University he has taught an array of public policy courses on topics including policy analysis, public budgeting and national security.
 He has received awards for teaching and mentoring from both the Duke Sanford School and the Naval Postgraduate School.

 In 2020, Brook, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Brook is an active choral singer.
-He has sung tenor with the Front Street United Methodist Church Chancel Choir in Burlington, North Carolina, under the direction of Choirmaster Laura Sam, the Monterey Symphony Chorus, San Jose Symphonic Choir, New Dominion Chorale, Greensboro Choral Society and in London with Goldsmith's Choral Union.
+He has sung tenor with the Front Street United Methodist Church Chancel Choir in Burlington, North Carolina, under the direction of Choirmaster Laura Sam, the Monterey Symphony Chorus, San Jose Symphonic Choir, New Dominion Chorale, Greensboro Choral Society, the Toowoomba Philharmonic Choir in Queensland, Australia and in London with Goldsmith's Choral Union.